amazon-ion/ion-docs/_books/ion-1-1/src/macros/defining_macros.md

 Syntactically, macro names are [identifiers](../text/symbol-tokens.md).
 Each macro name in a macro table must be unique.

 In some circumstances, it may not make sense to name a macro.
 (For example, when the macro is generated automatically.)
-In such cases, authors may omit the macro name to indicate that the macro does not have a name.
+In such cases, authors must use `null` to indicate that the macro does not have a name.
 Anonymous macros can only be referenced by their address in the macro table.

 ## Macro parameters